Ruse, Bulgaria: Early 20th century

 Between World War I and II, after Southern Dobruja was lost to Romania, the economic significance of the city decreased.
 So did the population: Ruse was no longer the second-largest city in Bulgaria (after former East Rumelian capital Plovdiv), being quickly surpassed by Sofia and Varna.
-Foreign consulates were closed, except for the Russian one, which has remained functional since.
+Foreign consulates were closed, except for the Russian one, which remained functional until 2022.
 Only for the period between 1919 and 1920 the capital loss is estimated at around 40 million leva.

 World War II period

 The return of Southern Dobrudja to Bulgaria in September 1940 fostered good conditions for the restoration of the city's leading role.
 It became a provincial centre, and economic activity revived.
 Typical for the post-war architecture of the city was the wide use of iron, concrete and glass as construction materials.
 Examples are the River port – 1931, the Freight station – 1935, Market Hall – 1939 and the Court house – 1940.